dontran10/python/mytest/3-web-development/Tweeter1/README.md

 ## Setup

-1. Unzip the folder Tweeter.
+1. Unzip the folder Tweeter1.zip.

 2. Move to the base directory: ```cd Tweeter```